-It’s the holiday season.
-If you are like me, you have personalized ornaments and stockings in your storage bins waiting to be hung up.
-But, what do you do with personalized items when your child comes out as transgender?
+It's the holiday season.
+If you are like me, you have personalized ornaments and stockings in your storage bins waiting to get hung up.
+But what do you do with personalized items when your child comes out as transgender?
 How do you navigate the holiday season when there are so many decisions to make?
-What do you do when you are so overwhelmed you aren’t sure what to do first?
+What do you do when you are overwhelmed and unsure what to do first?

 It feels like a lot because it is.

 The first holiday season after your child comes out brings a lot of change.
 With change comes a lot of feelings.
-It’s important to feel those feelings, whatever they may be.
-It’s perfectly normal to feel grief or sorrow.
-But don’t let those feelings get you stuck and unable to move forward.
-Sometimes just knowing where to start can be a big help.
+It's important to feel those feelings, whatever they may be.
+It's perfectly normal to feel grief or sorrow.
+But don't let those feelings get you stuck and unable to move forward.
+Knowing where to start can be a big help.

-Here are some things to think about.
+Here are some things to consider.
 You have to decide for yourself what the best choice is for you and your family.

 - Store them in a memory box.
-If the ornaments are meaningful to you and/or your child, you can save them.
+If the ornaments are meaningful to you and your child, you can save them.

 - Dispose of them.
-If you are going to be buying new ornaments that reflect your child’s interests, you may not wish to keep a lot of older ones.
+If you plan to buy new ornaments that reflect your child's interests, you may wish to keep only a few older ones.
 You can go through and save a few special ones and get rid of the rest.

 - Hang them on the tree.
-If your child is okay with their photo being on display, or the name is on the back or small on the front, don’t worry about it.
+If your child is okay with their photo being displayed, or the name is on the back or small on the front, don't worry about it.

 - If your stockings are store-bought and still available, you can buy a new one with your child's new name.

-- If your child hasn’t decided on a new name yet, you may wish to buy a plain stocking as a place holder.
+- If your child hasn't decided on a new name, you may want to buy a plain stocking as a placeholder.

-- You may want to get all new stockings to match and have new names embroidered on them.
+- You might want to get all new stockings to match and have new names embroidered on them.

-- An option I really like is to get all new plain stockings.
+- An option I like is to get all-new plain stockings.
 Get initial ornaments and pin them to the top.
-This is good for children who haven’t gone through a legal name change yet (in case they change their mind on their name), or just for families in general.
+This is good for children who still need to undergo a legal name change (in case they change their mind about their name) or just for families in general.
 You never know when you will have a child who decides to change their name.

-One of the things you don’t think of until it comes time to do it is how to sign your greeting cards.
-Do you put your child’s new name on the card?
-What if people don’t know they have changed their name yet?
-Does that mean you will have to field questions you aren’t ready to answer?
-And what if your child isn’t out socially yet?
+One of the things you don't think of until it comes time to do it is how to sign your greeting cards.
+Do you put your child's new name on the card?
+What if people don't know they have changed their name yet?
+Does that mean you will have to field questions you aren't ready to answer?
+And what if your child still needs to come out socially?
 These are all valid questions.

 There are a few ways to handle this: